SymphonyQL/SymphonyQL/docs/intro.md

 slug: /
 ---

-SymphonyQL allows you to write GraphQL servers built in the same way, whether it's Scala or Java.
-It is built on top of pekko-streams.
+SymphonyQL allows you to write GraphQL servers for both Scala and Java built in the same way.
+It is built at the top of the [pekko-streams](https://github.com/apache/incubator-pekko).